by Harriett Richardson | Apr 14, 2026 | FAAM

 by Harriett Richardson | Feb 27, 2026 | FAAM, Mid-Life Upgrade

-Following the withdrawal of funding by UKRI-NERC, announced on Thursday 26 February 2026, the FAAM Airborne Laboratory will cease operations at the end of this financial year.
-UKRI have been the custodians of UK airborne science and monitoring since 2014, but the...
+Following the withdrawal of funding by UKRI-NERC, announced on Thursday 26 February 2026, the FAAM Airborne Laboratory will cease operations at the end of March 2026.
+UKRI have been the custodians of UK airborne science and monitoring since 2014, but the closure marks...

 by Eleanor Dixon | Dec 3, 2025 | FAAM